J3 League: Professionalization and establishment (2013)

 Close to the end of 2012 football season Japanese media began to spread rumors about the upcoming professional third-tier league, referred to as either "J3" or "J.Challenge League".
-Most of the sources agreed that the new league will feature around 10–12 clubs, most of which will be associate members.
+Most of the sources agreed that the new league would feature around 10–12 clubs, most of which became associate members.
 The league would also provide more relaxed licensing criteria in comparison to J2 – e.g. the stadium seating capacity of just 3,000 with no mandatory floodlighting.

 After the discussion on J1-J2 Joint Committee on 16 January 2013, all J.League clubs agreed in principle with an establishment of the new league starting 2014.
 This decision was formally put into force by J.League Council in a 26 February executive meeting.
-The league was planned to launch with 10 teams, but another session of J.League Council in July decided that inaugural season of J3 will feature 12 teams.
+The league was planned to launch with 10 teams, but another session of J.League Council in July decided that inaugural season of J3 would feature 12 teams.

 To participate, a club must have held an associate membership, or have submitted an application before 30 June 2013, and then passed an inspection to obtain a participation licence issued by J.League Council.
 On 19 November, J.League confirmed the following clubs to participate in the inaugural J3 season: